akrasuski1/halb-cpu/README.md

 RISC-style is the only reasonable way for homemade CPU, since anything more complicated would cause the project to grow much too large to be made by hand.
-As for Harvard vs von Neumann - something akin to AVR will be used, that is two distinct memories for program data ("Flash") and second for RAM.
-These will live in the same addressing space though, with high bit distinguishing between the two.
+As for Harvard vs von Neumann - something akin to AVR or MSP430 will be used, that is two distinct memories for program data ("Flash") and second for RAM.
+These will live in the same addressing space though, with high bit distinguishing between the two, and with some instructions only able to operate on specific one of these.

 ## Bus width